Skip to main content

 • Open the Freedom app.

-• Navigate to Settings > General.
+• Navigate to Settings > Blocking Settings.

 Freedom App loses permissions after they've been enabled